-If the pharmacy for whatever reason cannot provide the service, then the patient should be directed to the nearest pharmacy that can, a list of participating pharmacies can be found on the CCG website.
+If the pharmacy for whatever reason cannot provide the service, then the patient should be directed to the nearest pharmacy that can, a list of participating pharmacies can be found on the Community Pharmacy Cheshire & Wirral (CPCW) website.
 However, providers should note, that signing up to this service requires you to offer the service 100% of the time, within reason.
 The service provider must contact the pharmacy to ensure that an accredited pharmacist is on duty before signposting patients.

-This failure to provide the service should also be notified to the CCG.
+This failure to provide the service should also be notified to NHS Cheshire and Merseyside - Wirral Place.